 Business Analytics courses consisting of Machine Learning would be appropriate.
 Senior managers’ role would be to identify use cases in the clinical trial process – from study design, site section, data capture, study monitoring, data management, coding to data analysis and submission.
 A thorough understanding of the business use case, data preparation and model selection is critical.
 Courses offered by premier business schools like the IIMs and ISB and also online courses would be appropriate for Senior Managers.

 There is a great demand for data science professionals especially in the clinical trials space.
 As studies grow more complicated and data more diverse, the need for non-formal methods of data analysis and monitoring is increasing.
 The coming AIML wave would need capable SMEs to identify use cases and guide developers in data preparation and applying appropriate models.
-Data Managers who rise to the challenge and change will ride the next wave of clinical trial automation and AI.
+Data Managers who rise to the challenge and embrace change in clinical data management will ride the next wave of clinical trial automation and AI.